 It is not possible to see most infectious agents.
 Therefore, it is appropriate to have a monitoring program.
 This may consist of:

 These techniques can be used to monitor the current disease situation including the presence of parasites, the success or failure of cleaning procedures and the success or failure of vaccinating procedures.

 A very important skill for all poultry stock persons to have is the ability to differentiate between healthy and sick birds.
 It is normal when a flock is diseased to find healthy birds and those with varying degrees of illness.
 Therefore, it is necessary to be able to tell as early as possible when some of the birds in the pen are sick.

 While the manager may be able to identify some diseases from available evidence, it is unlikely that they will be able to identify all.
 However, the sooner a disease is noticed in the flock, the sooner appropriate action can be taken.
-This may include initiation of a medication program, send specimens to the laboratory for examination and diagnosis, and/or to call in expert advice.
-Early action not only gives the manager a chance to cure the condition but it may help prevent it spreading to other stock.
+This may include initiation of a medication program, sending specimens to the laboratory for examination and diagnosis, and/or to call in expert advice.
+Early action not only gives the manager a chance to cure the condition but it may help prevent it from spreading to other stock.

 A healthy bird will: